A no free lunch theorem for untrained quantum circuits in machine learning: Discussion

-As a consequence of this result the classical hardness-to-sample is not indicative of a probability distribution being more useful in a general sense.
-For instance, one can easily see that a sufficient condition for two $n_q$-qubit candidate resource states to prepare the same family of target distributions is that they differ by a computational basis state permutation (so when written as $2^{n_q}$ element vectors, the same values appear in each case, but with the elements they reside in permuted).
-However, it is easy to construct examples of a pair of states that differ by a computational basis state permutation where (i) one state is a tensor-product state and the other is (potentially highly-) entangled; (ii) one state is a stabiliser state and the other is not; (iii) the preparation of one state can be efficiently simulated by tensor-network contraction methods, and the other cannot.
-In each of these three cases, we have a pair of states of equal resource value (in the general sense considered herein), even though the preparation of one of the pair is hard to classically simulate, whilst the other is easy.
+As a final discussion point, we return to the question of why one may ever believe that certain quantum circuits do possess superior resource value.
+Most evidently, one may suppose that highly-entangled highly ``non-classicall'' quantum circuits / states would have superior resource value, as they would enable access to parts of the Hilbert space that are inaccesible by purely classical means.
+One may even go as far as to posit that something like entropy of entanglement \cite{Bennett1996} should measure the resource value.
+However, one can easily see that a sufficient condition for two $n_q$-qubit candidate resource states to prepare the same family of target distributions is that they differ by a computational basis state permutation (so when written as $2^{n_q}$ element vectors, the same values appear in each case, but with the elements they reside in permuted).
+As (for example) CNOT gates are both entangling and permutations it is easy to construct examples of a pair of states that differ by a computational basis state permutation where one state is a tensor-product state and the other is (potentially highly) entangled.